edgelesssys/marblerun/samples/graphene-hello/preload/README.md

 Note that compared to the `spawn` method for this example, the argv arguments are defined during the build and cannot be changed afterwards without rebuilding your Graphene application.
 To adjust the provisioned argv arguments, you can change the entry `hello.argv` in the Makefile.

 ## Run
-Next, use the `erthost` command to start the Coordinator in a local simulated enclave:
+Next, use the `erthost` command to start the Coordinator in a local enclave:
 ```sh
 erthost ../../../build/coordinator-enclave.signed
 ```